Organ procurement: Ethical issues

+A 2024 UNODC report states 0.14% of detected human trafficking victims are trafficked for purposes of organ removal.
+175 victims were identified between 2017 and 2023.
+They were found in approximately 25 countries, and 63% were adult men.

 Although the procedure of organ transplantation has become widely accepted, there are still a number of ethical debates around related issues.
 The debates center around illegal, forced or compensated transplantation like organ theft or organ trade, fair organ distribution, and to a lesser degree, animal rights and religious prohibition on consuming some animals such as pork.

-There is a shortage of organs available for donation with many patients waiting on the transplant list for a donation match.
-About 20 patients die each day waiting for an organ on the transplant list.
+There is a global shortage of transplantable organs relative to need.
+In the United States, recent official data and independent analyses estimate that roughly 15–20 people die each day while waiting for a transplant (estimates vary by year and by the metric used).
+OPTN/HRSA and related analyses provide the day-to-day waiting-list and removal-for-death statistics used to compute these estimates.
+In the US, organ procurement is a $1 billion annual industry managed by organ procurement organizations, with over 60% of costs as overhead and average profits of $2.3 million per organization.
 When an organ donor does arise, the transplant governing bodies must determine who receives the organ.
 The UNOS computer matching system finds a match for the organ based on a number of factors including blood type and other immune factors, size of the organ, medical urgency of the recipient, distance between donor and recipient, and time the recipient has been waiting on the waitlist.

 Because of the significant need for organs for transplantation, there is ethical debate around where the organs can be obtained from and whether some organs are obtained illegally or through coercion.

-In 2009, the Swedish tabloid Aftonbladet triggered international controversy by claiming that Israeli troops killed Palestinians in order to harvest their organs – the Israeli government condemned the allegations as an antisemitic libel.
-During the controversy, it emerged that there had been a practice in Israel of harvesting tissues from the deceased (both Israelis, Palestinians, and foreigners) without the knowledge and consent of their families, but that practice ended in the 1990s.